0xFernandezDaniel/0xFernandezDaniel/README.md

 ## 📫 Get in Touch
 - **Email:** [danfernandez2201@gmail.com](mailto:danfernandez2201@gmail.com)

-Feel free to check out my projects and reach out if you want to collaborate or chat about data science!
+Feel free to check out my projects and reach out if you want to collaborate.

 <!---
 0xFernandezDaniel/0xFernandezDaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.